Originally Published: March 16th, 2021

 Presently, these beauties are used to honor old traditions.

-Read this article on National Geographic if you’d like to browse more beguiling photos as well as to learn more about Ukrainian flower crowns.
+Read this article on National Geographic if you’d like to browse more beguiling photos and learn more about Ukrainian flower crowns.

 Did you know that the term lei means flower garland?
 I didn’t.